Welcome! We are sitting in a waterfront garden today…I have some iced tea with a platter of savory treats to share.

 Language of Behavior

-However, I can get too caught up in my own quiet thoughts…analyzing, processing, reflecting on all things in life (partly a legacy of my Behavioral Therapy & Counseling career) this can be a signal to my husband that I’m a bit too quiet & I’m trying to work out something that is concerning me.
+However, I can get too caught up in my own quiet thoughts…analyzing, processing, reflecting on all things in life (partly a legacy of my Clinical Counseling career) this can be a signal to my husband that I’m a bit too quiet & I’m trying to work out something that is concerning me.

 Where he can have a tendency to process his thoughts through the colored lense of a glass half empty scope which in turn signals to me that he is concerned about an issue.